About the redevelopment project

 Green space and parkland

-Our vision will also focus on creating spaces for rest, relaxation, and recreational activities.
-People will be able to enjoy trails for walking, jogging, and biking.
+Our vision is focused on creating spaces for rest, relaxation and recreational activities.
+People will be able to enjoy trails for walking, jogging and biking.

 Public and event spaces

 The redeveloped site will also include free public and event spaces.
-This will include spaces for events, social gatherings and areas with additional seating to bring friends, families, individuals and tourists together to create lifelong memories and experiences.
+This will include spaces for markets, social gatherings and areas with additional seating to bring friends, families and tourists together to create lifelong memories and experiences.

 In addition to the free public spaces, parkland and waterfront access, visitors will also have the opportunity to experience year-round entertainment and recreational activities, delivered by Therme Canada and Live Nation.

-Therme Canada and Live Nation were selected in 2019 as development partners through a Call for Development process, and will lease the land from the Government of Ontario.
+Therme Canada and Live Nation were selected in 2021 as anchor tenants through a Call for Development process and will lease the land from the Government of Ontario.

 Therme Canada

-Therme Canada will build an all-season, family-friendly health and wellness experience with something for all ages and interests, including:
+Therme Canada will create an all-season, family-friendly health and wellness experience with something for all ages and interests, including:

 • pools and waterslides